kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-3-3-2018/post.md

 func(temp);
 ```

-Then run `npm build` in your command line.
+Then run `npm build` on your command line.
 Open the `/dist/` folder, and you can see bundled files in it.
 Now open src/assets/app.js and search for "console.log(5)", you should find it.
 If you noticed above, the code we wrote was written in ES7 but the bundled code is in ES5.

 ## Clear `dist` directory

 Every time we bundle the code, we have to clear the dist directory manually.
 Hence we'll use a plugin to do this job for us.
-First lets install it, run the following in your command line :
+First let's install it, run the following in your command line :

 ```shell
 npm i -D clean-webpack-plugin